The Babe: Box office

-The film was also not a financial success.
-It grossed over $19.9 million worldwide at the box-office and was pulled from theatres after five weeks.
+The film was not a financial success.
+It grossed over $19.9 million worldwide at the box-office during a five-week theatrical run.

 Critical response

-The film received mostly mixed reviews from critics.
+The film received mixed reviews from critics.
 A frequent complaint was that Goodman did not remotely resemble Ruth.
-On Rotten Tomatoes it has an approval rating of 47% based on 38 reviews.
+On Rotten Tomatoes, it has an approval rating of 47% based on 38 reviews.
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F. Roger Ebert of the Chicago Times, gave the film a one out of four stars, averring that "Apart from being a bad film in the first place, aside from being superficially written, aside from being shot with little sense of time or place", it is also depressing and portrays Ruth as unlikable, unhappy, and possessing no admirable traits except hitting home runs.

 In an interview on Inside the Actors Studio and The Howard Stern Show, John Goodman admitted that he was disappointed in his own performance.